jkoutavas/typescript-redux-react-native-thunk/README.md

 # typescript-redux-react-native-thunk

-*Readme last updated March 31st, 2020*
+*Readme last updated April 1st, 2020*

 This repo has proven to run on node v13.10.1 and Cocopods v1.9.1